View places, traffic, terrain, biking, and transit

 - Traffic: Flow of traffic on the roads.
 Note: Traffic information isn't available everywhere.

-- Biking: Bicycle paths that you can take.
+- Bicycling: Bicycle paths that you can take.

 - To turn off a view or hide details, tap it again.